top of page

 1. Everyday Tasks Are Becoming Difficult

-At Homelium Care, we often begin with light-touch support, help with cleaning, meal preparation or shopping, which can immediately relieve pressure while allowing your loved one to stay comfortably at home.
+At Homelium Care, we often begin with light-touch support.
+This includes help with cleaning, meal preparation, or shopping, which can immediately relieve pressure while allowing your loved one to stay comfortably at home.

 2. Personal Care Is Being Avoided